uktrade/iigb-beta-content/content/beta/setup-guide/apply-for-visa/sections/understand-the-range-of-visas/en_US.md

 #### A Tier 2 (Intra-company transfer) visa may be suitable for you if:

 - your overseas employer has offered you a role in a UK branch of the organisation
-- you’re from outside the EEA and Switzerland

 [Learn more about Tier 2 (Intra-company transfer) visas.](https://www.gov.uk/tier-2-intracompany-transfer-worker-visa/overview)